apache/mxnet/docs/tutorials/gluon/save_load_params.md

                 print("Epoch: %d; Batch %d; Loss %f" % (epoch, batch_num, curr_loss))
 ```

 Let's build a model and train it.
-After training we will save and restore this model from a file.
+After training, we will save and restore this model from a file.

 ```python
 net = build_lenet(gluon.nn.Sequential())